aws-amplify/docs/js/authentication.md

 });
 ```

-Availible identity providers are `google`, `facebook`, `amazon`, `developer` and OpenID.
+Available identity providers are `google`, `facebook`, `amazon`, `developer` and OpenID.
 To use an `OpenID` provider, use the URI of your provider as the key, e.g. `accounts.your-openid-provider.com`.

 **Retrieving JWT Token**